 Hylton Castle was built by Sir William Hylton as a fortified manor house in around 1400, and for generations it stood as a reminder to all of the power and connections of the Hylton family.

-The imposing gatehouse, which is the only building that survives, is decorated with carved stone heraldry, including the arms of the Hyltons and other families, the white hart emblem of Richard II, the banner of Henry IV, and the stars and stripes of the Washington family.
-Archaeological investigations and surviving documents suggest that the castle originally had a number of other buildings to the east of the gatehouse, including a hall, chambers, barns and a kitchen.
+The imposing gatehouse, which is the only building that survives, is decorated with carved stone heraldry including the arms of the Hyltons and other families, the white hart emblem of Richard II, the banner of Henry IV, and the stars and stripes of the Washington family.
+Archaeological investigations and surviving documents suggest that the Castle originally had a number of other buildings to the east of the gatehouse including a hall, chambers, barns, and a kitchen.

-The castle remained the home of the Hylton family for generations, providing comfortable accommodation for the family and their high status guests.
-Over time, the gatehouse was altered, with changes to the interior and new ranges built to the north and then the south.
+The Castle remained the home of the Hylton family for generations, providing comfortable accommodation for the family and their high status guests.
+Over time, the gatehouse was altered with changes to the interior and new ranges built to the north and then the south.
 The last baron, Sir John Hylton, made major alterations in the 1700s, redesigning the interior and adding the distinctive large Italianate windows that were fashionable at the time.

 Hylton Castle is a Grade I Listed Building, and together with the adjacent St Catherine's chapel forms a Scheduled Ancient Monument.
-Hylton Castle is currently on the Heritage at Risk Register.